lilym036/README-generator/sample/README.md

 - [Questions](#questions)

 ## Installation
-No steps at this time.
+No installation steps at this time.

 ## Usage
 Open node index.js in the integrated terminal.
-This can be used to create README's on any projects.
+This can be used to create README's on any project.

 ## License
 This project is covered under the following license:

-Apache_2.0
+MIT

 ## Contributing
 None at this time.